Up Your Game

 • Your opponent won't see it coming because they've settled into a rhythm.

 You can also disguise your speed-up by using the same preparation and swing as you would for a regular dink.
 Keep your backswing short, keep your motion smooth, and then just accelerate through the ball at the last moment.
-The less telegraphing you do, the more effective your kitchen attack will be.

 Another technique is to disguise direction.
 If you've been hitting to your opponent's forehand, suddenly attack their backhand.
 If you've been hitting down the line, hit cross-court.
 Mixing up your targets keeps your opponent guessing and makes your kitchen attack strategy much harder to defend against.
+Master dink placement to understand how disguising direction at the kitchen line creates openings you can exploit.

 How to Disguise Your Speed-Up Shot in Pickleball